opendatasoft/ods-documentation/source/publishing_data/01_creating_a_dataset/creating_dataset_with_multiple_files.rst

 1. Create an archive file with the files to add to the same dataset.
 2. In Catalog > Datasets, click on the **New dataset** button.
-3. Add the archive file as a data source, using one of the 3 available methods under the **Retrieve a file** section.
+3. Add the archive file as a source, using one of the 3 available methods under the **Retrieve a file** section.
 For more information, see - :doc:`Retrieving a file from your computer, a URL, or an FTP server<retrieving_file>`.
-4. From the preview of the first 20 records that opens, configure the data source.
+4. From the preview of the first 20 records that opens, configure the source.
 5. Configure the dataset information or use the pre-filled values.